aswinaswin1234/automated-login-and-session-monitoring-/README.md

 # Install  selenium using cmd
  pip install selenium

-# How to execute the automated-login-and-session-monitoring
+# How to execute the script
 copy the python file and paste it on notepad and save as filename.py open cmd and run python filename.py